Volunteers

 • Other – provide special project support for various departments and programs

-A: The application process typically takes six to eight weeks from the time you submit your application until you are offered a placement.
-Exact timelines may vary depending on the availability of volunteer positions.
+A: The application process typically takes six to eight weeks from the time we reach out to you about your application until you are offered a placement.
+Exact timelines may vary depending on the availability of volunteer positions and how quickly the applicant is able to complete the necessary paperwork.
 See above for details on how to submit your application.

 For those offered a volunteer placement at WCH, you are required to attend a program orientation session, attend training for your placement, and provide a refundable $30 deposit for volunteer vest and security badge.